 What drew me to this deodorant was the packaging: its circular tin design disguises the fact that you’re about to whip on some DEO for your BO.
 With its light citronella-like scent, creamy yet non-sticky, greasy or chalky texture, this product dries upon application almost immediately.
 But not only that, it takes up very little room in your beauty gym bag.

 The Workout: 30-minute at-home Peloton cycling ride that consisted of a variety of intervals and high-resistance climbs.
 (Also, check out my review of the Peloton bike to find out if it’s really worth the $$$.)

 Sniff Test: Having never used a finger-application deodorant before, I must say that it was a pretty odd feeling to be finger painting my armpits.
 But since my fingers are my best assets for applying my face makeup, why not my pits, right?

 When my sweat-dripping workout came to an end, I was pleased to have very little indication of BO.
 This floored me.
-Instead my anticipated stench was masked by the faintest scent of lemon, which smelt pretty darn fresh for having just drenched myself in sweat. —Alyssa Ball, assistant digital editor
+Instead my anticipated stench was masked by the faintest scent of lemon, which smelt pretty darn fresh for having just drenched myself in sweat. —Alyssa Ball, former assistant digital editor